 We have sessional support staff working in our Basecamps, Saturday Clubs and Playschemes across the Lothians.

 What is involved in being a support worker?

 A support worker will be paired with a young person either 1:1 or in a group setting.
 It is a support worker’s responsibility to establish supportive relationships and ensure that the young person is safe at all times.

 A support worker will actively engage with the young people to help them participate in a variety of activities including trips in the local community.
-As a positive role model a support worker will encourage and support the formation of friendships between the young people attending our services.
-A support worker will help encourage development of social and communication skills by engaging in play.
+As a positive role model, a support worker will encourage and support the formation of friendships among the young people attending our services.
+A support worker will help encourage the development of social and communication skills by engaging in play.